ivan-gavran/multiple_turtlebots_real_world/README.md

 First and crucial step is to launch a single robot under namespace (once that is done, the rest should be pretty easy).

 ## Current state

+**EDIT**:
+as baeckermeister commented in the Issues section, he found the solution to the problem.
+I was not able to integrate it with this code (I failed few times and later I neglected it).
+Another integration attempt - this time to the end :) - is happening right now...

  Currently, the attempt to launch a single robot under namespace with amcl failed.
 The tf tree looks like [this](https://dl.dropboxusercontent.com/u/11955498/framesTurtlebotUnderNamespace.pdf).
 The link between */map* and *robot\_0/odom* is missing.
 Amcl should be publishing this connection.<br/><br/>
 The messages from console are following:<br/>